PerplexedPeach/dynamic_affairs/README.md

                )))
 ```

+## Dynamic Descriptions
+The `Desc` class allows for more advanced descriptions than just a string of text.
 Below is an example of more advanced composed and triggered descriptions that allow you to gate descriptions behind
 triggered conditions.
 A string can be used in place of a `Desc` object (will be converted).
 ```python